ReferenceType/StandardNetworkLibrary/README.md

 Note: Libary has unsafe code and stack allocations.
 Unsafe sections are well tested and not subject to change.

 ## Sub Assemblies
-Generic models from main assembly are implemented with the spesific serializers.
+Generic models from main assembly are implemented with the spesific serializer.
 All method signatures and usage are identical.
 It includes:
 - Protobuf-Net
 - MessagePack